renzthegreat907/solid-practice/README.md

 Then, modify the `tictactoe` case in `make_model` of `gridgame/__main__.py` by instantiating the newly created class and using it when initializing `GridGameModel`–this should create a `GridGameModel` object that simulates Tic-Tac-Toe.

+__You are expected to modify `GameModel` itself.
+You are free to modify even its constructor if needed.__

 Ensure that broken unit tests are fixed so that 100% code coverage is retained for the model.

 You may test your work manually via the following command: